jajoosam/libert/README.md

 Get ebooks for free, easily.

 ## Set up
-Clone, Go into the directory and run `npm start "search query"`
+Clone, Go into the directory and run `npm install`

 ## Current Usage
 Right now, it allows you to search for a book.

 - Run `npm start "search query"`
 - It looks up the book on google books.
 - When you're asked `Download`, enter `y` and press enter to get a list of results for downloading the book.